patmorin/comp4804/index.md

 # Important Dates

 **Notice:** There will be no class this Thursday March 9th.
 I'm away at a conference and don't have a replacement lecturer for Thursday.
-However, we're not losing a lecture, since the semester has 24 lectures but because we started on a Thursday, we have 25 scheduled.
+However, we're not losing a lecture.
+A semester is 24 lectures but, since we started on a Thursday, we have 25 scheduled.

-Please use the time to work on Assignment 3 instead.
+Use the time to work on Assignment 3 instead.
 If you're struggling with amortized analysis, consider watching the material presented by one of the best in the business:

 [Erik Demaine on Amortized Analysis](https://www.youtube.com/watch?v=3MpzavN3Mco)